 Joy in Childhood Foundation presents $15,000 grant to Special Olympics New York to support athletes

-ALBANY, NY; – Dunkin’ today partnered with local law enforcement officials to show their support for Special Olympics New York during the annual “Cops on Top” initiative.
-More than a dozen Dunkin’ restaurants in the Capital Region welcomed police officers to its rooftops to help raise awareness and funds for the non-profit organization.
+SYRACUSE, NY; – Dunkin’ today partnered with local law enforcement officials to show their support for Special Olympics New York during the annual “Cops on Top” initiative.
+More than 35 Dunkin’ restaurants in Central New York welcomed police officers to its rooftops to help raise awareness and funds for the non-profit organization.

 In celebration of the event, the Joy in Childhood Foundation presented Special Olympics New York with a $15,000 donation to support its year-round efforts to provide sports training and athletic competition to children and adults with intellectual disabilities.

 Local law enforcement officials stood on the rooftop of participating Dunkin’ restaurants while Special Olympics New York athletes collected donations at each location to help support the cost of their athletic training and future competitions.
 Dunkin’ provided guests with a coupon for a free doughnut as a thank you for making a monetary donation to the organization.

 “Dunkin’ and the Joy in Childhood Foundation are honored to support the vital efforts and programs of Special Olympics New York, which through the gift of sport enhances the daily lives of numerous individuals in our community,” said Dunkin’ Integrated Marketing Manager Eric Stensland.
 “We’re thrilled to partner with our network of generous guests and local law enforcement to support this important organization and the many terrific athletes throughout Central New York.”